Ministers are provided with support from several administrators within the Commonwealth, including:

 - installation, repair and replacement of information technology equipment, software and network infrastructure, including associated training and support, in offices provided by the Commonwealth (other than equipment, services and software provided by entities other than the Department of Parliamentary Services).

 - the cost of photographic services at Parliament House (AUSPIC)

 - the provision of chamber flags and certificates under the Chamber Flag Program.

 The Department of Defence is responsible for the cost and provision of Commonwealth transport by air (referred to as Special Purpose Aircraft).

 The Department of Home Affairs monitors and, where appropriate, coordinates protective security arrangements.

-Government Network Services Branch – Department of Finance
+Ministerial Communications Network (MCN) – Department of Finance

 Protocol and International Visits Branch – Department of the Prime Minister and Cabinet

 The Protocol and International Visits Branch is responsible for the supply of official gifts for presentation (outsourced to Intandem Holdings Pty Ltd.), and for overseeing all aspects of the official gifts service.